-Can you reconcile the failed genotoxicity test with the latest results published in December 2022?
+Can you help us reconcile the failed genotoxicity test with the results published on May 16, 2023?
 Lab-aged first-generation DreamStation foam failed ISO 10993 genotoxicity testing under laboratory conditions, and therefore a follow-up weight of evidence assessment was conducted, per the ISO 10993 standard, to provide a confirmed conclusion on potential risks for patients under the expected usage.

 To support the full toxicological risk assessment, additional chemical characterization (extractables and leachables testing) as recommended by the ISO 10993 standard was conducted to determine the identity and amount of chemicals in lab-aged and used foam samples.
+To support the full toxicological risk assessment, additional chemical characterization (extractables and leachables testing) as recommended by the ISO 10993 standard was conducted to determine the identity and amount of chemicals in lab-aged and used foam samples.
 A third-party risk assessment of the extractables and leachables testing results concluded that there was no appreciable harm to health in patients even with conservative assumptions for exposure (e.g., patient contacted 100% of the foam in the device).